MiniFate/MiniFate/_chapters/00-outline.md

 ### Character Advancement

-At the end of each story arc, each PC gains a level.
+At the end of each story arc, each PC gains a {Level}.
 That means they also write a new aspect, add a stress box, and gain an additional fate point per session.
 If the PC has a consequence, it clears at this time.